 In order to achieve this overall objective, the Group's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the loans and borrowings that define capital structure requirements.
-Breaches in meeting the financial covenants may lead to call-back of facilities.
+Breaches in meeting the financial covenants may lead to negotiation.
 There have been no breaches of the financial covenants of any loans and borrowing in the current period.
-No changes were made in the objectives, policies or processes for managing capital during the year ended 31 December 2021 and 31 December 2020.
+No changes were made in the objectives, policies or processes for managing capital during the year ended 31 December 2023 and 31 December 2022.